INDUSTRIAL SOUTHWOLD

 Click to enlarge

 The site that is now Adnams Brewery was probably established after Southwold's great fire of 1659 and has been associated with The Swan Hotel since earliest times.
-George and Ernest Adnams took over in 1872.
+George and Ernest Adnams took over from Samuel Haydn Fitch in 1872.
 George soon pulled out and Ernest set up a new partnership with Thomas Sergeant, increasing brewing capacity and building up a chain of pubs in the area.

 Early Adnams advertisement